 You will have a small, light dressing or cast over your nasal bridge and you may have some very fine, dissolvable stitches in the skin between your nostrils.
 We will administer painkillers before you wake and avoid routinely putting packing in your nose so you are able to breathe easily.

-In some cases, patients are able to return home the same day, other cases may call for an overnight stay.
-Either way, we’ll give you a good run down of how your nose job operation went, and make absolutely sure that everything is in order before you go home to relax.
-Naturally, we’ll also give you detailed and careful guidance about aftercare, and when we’ll be seeing you next to check on the healing process.
+In some cases, patients are able to return home the same day, while other cases may call for an overnight stay.
+Either way, you’ll be appropriately debriefed after your operation, and we’ll check you over before you leave the clinic.
+We’ll also give you detailed and careful guidance regarding aftercare, and inform you of when we’ll be seeing you next to check on the healing process.

 Along with primary, secondary or revision and ethnic types of rhinoplasty, there are three broad approaches to nose job surgery.

 This approach is generally used by us for less complex operations on the nose.
 Cuts are placed inside the nose where they cannot be seen.
-Through a combination of looking and feeling, the rhinoplasty surgeon’s skill enables him to make appropriate changes to the bone and cartilage under the skin of the nose.
+Through a combination of looking and feeling, Mr Rowe-Jones’s skill enables him to make appropriate changes to the bone and cartilage under the skin of the nose.

 Open approach surgery allows a greater view of the internal structures of the nose and gives us what we believe is greater precision in surgery, enabling us to undertake more complex surgery.
 In addition to the cuts just inside the nostrils (which cannot be seen), a small incision is made across the skin between the nostrils.
 This allows better internal access to the nose.

 This surgery results in making the patient’s nose smaller.
 The following outlines classic, traditional steps in the reduction rhinoplasty approach.
 In most of our cases, these will be modified as part of a more contemporary, sophisticated procedure.